-- For the casual beginner skier you can head out on the River Trail, River Trail, Popple Flats, Memory Lane, River Trail with the hill bypass, Sulo’s Loop, and return on the River Trail (8 km).
+- For the casual beginner skier you can head out on the River Trail, River Trail, Popple Flats, Memory Lane, River Trail with the hill bypass which is now to the left for skaters or to the right on Tamarack 2 track for classic skiers, Sulo’s Loop, and return on the River Trail (8 km).

 - For intermediate/advanced skiers take Blueberry Bluffs, Bards Bump to Hautanen Highlands, Coyote Canyon, and Meadow Ridge, (13.5 km) A cut off for the advanced Blueberry Bluff downhill is available.

 - For the advanced skier looking for hills head out on Peltonen Pass (and hang on!)
 (5.5 km)

 - For intermediate advanced skiers, snowshoers, walkers, and well trained dogs, walk or drive across the road to the overflow parking lot where you can try Rascals Revenge and Spanky’s Spill and Rudy’s Shoot (2.6 km)

 For skiing the classic only (striding) trails, you now have 2 options to choose: